Always consult a veterinarian concerning your dog's health.

 Alternative therapies for liver disease: Milk thistle has been identified as the chief liver herb.
 Balch and Balch in "Prescription for Nutritional Healing" (1997, Avery Publishing Group, Garden City Park, New York) write: "It contains some of the most potent liver-protecting substances known.
 Prevents free radical damage by acting as an antioxidant, protecting the liver.
 Also stimulates the production of new liver cells and prevents formation of damaging leukotrienes."

-In general, it’s a great idea to be putting your hands on your dog pretty regularly.
+In general, it's a great idea to be putting your hands on your dog on a daily basis -- checking around the body for anything that feels different.
 Studies have shown that petting and paying attention to a dog is great for humans in maintaining a healthy blood pressure.
-The other advantage is that it affords you an opportunity to notice any lumps or growths that develop on your dog.
-Many lumps will be lipomas — fatty tumors that are not malignant and that won’t necessarily need treatment, just observation on your and your veterinarian’s part.
-Other lumps or bumps can be problematic, so it’s best to have them checked out.
+The other advantage is that it affords you an opportunity to notice any lumps, bumps, or swellings that develop on your dog.
+Many lumps will be lipomas -- fatty tumors that are not malignant and that won't necessarily need treatment, just observation on your and your veterinarian's part.
+Other lumps, bumps, or swellings can be problematic, so it's best to have them checked out immediately.

 In keeping with their instinct to survive, most dogs tend to avoid showing any sign of pain or weakness.
 As our dogs age or become debilitated with illness, we want to be sure they do not suffer undue pain.
 Since they will try to hide pain, we need to know what to look for beyond any obvious symptoms.
 Here are some possible signs: